Travel Trend: Self-Guided & Private Tours

 Pro tip: Whether you offer a self-guided tour, private experience, or a traditional in-person experience – increase the chance that someone will book with you by writing a tour description that sells!

-Tours and activities may have slowed somewhat this spring and summer, but people are still seeking ways to vacation, even if it looks different to what they’re used to.
-Adapting to growing trends like private and self-guided tours will allow businesses in our industry to not only survive but thrive.
+We are creeping our way back to normal but until then adapting to growing trends like private and self-guided tours will allow businesses in our industry to not only survive but thrive.
 For more emerging trends, check out our industry insights guides and COVID-19 resources.